openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 * Remove public visibility from test classes and methods that no longer need to be `public` in JUnit 5
 * Modify the Maven `pom.xml` to include dependencies on JUnit 5, and remove dependencies on JUnit 4

 No one recipe should be responsible for implementing all of these different responsibilities.
 Instead, each responsibility is handled by its own recipe and those recipes are aggregated together into a single "Migrate JUnit 4 to 5" recipe.
 The migration recipe has no behavior of its own except to invoke each of the building blocks.
-Recipes add other recipes to the execution pipeline via the `doAfterVisit()` method.
+Recipes can add other recipes to the execution pipeline by overriding the `List<Recipe> getRecipeList()` function and returning an array of recipes that should be run.

 In our above example, the "Migrate to JUnit 5" recipe could look similar to the following: